tiagostutz/java-code-assignment/CODE_ASSIGNMENT.md

 # Code Assignment

 Your assignment is to implement some missing pieces on this code base and answer some small questions about possible changes and improvements on code.
-Those implementations are listed below.
+Those tasks are listed below.
+The questions can be answered in the [QUESTIONS](QUESTIONS.md) file.

 Usually, this assignment takes 1h-2h to be completed by a senior, but with the help of an AI assistant, you could do it even faster 🤖